header.GIF (7226 bytes)

 back to top

-How do you edit the tapes?
+How do you edit it?

 When a director produces a play, they know they need to move the actors around and change the lighting in order to keep the play from ever feeling monotonous.
-They move around, utilizing different scenes and sections of the stage at different times.
+The action moves around, utilizing different scenes and sections of the stage at different times.
 The audience's eyes wander; focusing on different things; noticing the action on stage and ignoring the sections of the stage where nothing is going on.
 I do the same when I film, as well as when I edit.
 I cut from wide shots to close-ups only at the appropriate times, and I use dissolves and other effects only at times when it would be appropriate.

 I have a friend who is not only a father of three daughters himself, but is very active in community drama and theater.
-After watching one of my productions, he told me that that was the first time he felt he was actually able to sit through the entire videotape of a school play and enjoy it like he could a movie, from stop to finish.
+After watching one of my productions, he told me that that was the first time he felt he was actually able to sit through the entire videotape of a school play and enjoy it like he could a movie, from start to finish.

 Jeannette takes an order from one of the participants